 Using the Viterbi algorithm again for the high level HMM, a most likely state sequence is produced.
 The state that the HMM was in at time t corresponds to the expressed emotion in the sequence at time t.
 To make the classification result robust, to understand fast changes, a smoothing of the state sequence is done by not changing the actual classification result.
 If the HMM did not stay in a particular state for more than T times, where T can vary between 1 and 15 samples, a smoothing is applied.
-The introduction of the system but of not more than T sample times.
+The introduction of the smoothing factor T will cause a delay in the decision of the system but of not more than T sample times.